naueramant/go-injector/README.md

 Test it yourself at the [go playground](https://play.golang.org/p/vZj6jGufmfQ).

-It is important that the provided type and field type match else an error will be returned by inject.
+It is important that the provided value type and field type match else an error will be returned by inject.

 **Global context**